cdukes/general-contract/README.md

-inneo-general-contract
+Inneo - General Contract
 ======================

-My plain English general development contract.
+The plain English general development contract I use for all my clients.
+Also includes some additional 'getting started' client material.